FAQ

 How is the money spent?

-• We are a non-profit organization that develops children and adults.
+• We are a non-profit organisation that supports children and adults.
 A significant portion of our expenses are staff costs.
-Another significant component is campaign expenses in finding volunteers and nurturing donors, including raising new revenue.
-We invest our supporters' donations predominantly in high quality professionals in psychology, management and marketing to ensure that we are able to create and maintain unique relationships for children.
+Another significant component are campaign expenses for finding volunteers and nurturing donors, including raising new revenue.
+We predominantly invest our supporters’ donations in high quality professionals in psychology, management and marketing, to ensure we are able to create and maintain the unique BUDDY relationships for children.

 Are the volunteers paid?